aws-quickstart/quickstart-cmmc-microsoft-activedirectory/README.md

     - **AD Restore Mode Password**
     - Add a suffix to all bucket names
       - This is because all bucket names must be unique.
 Currently we do not append anything to the bucket names in the solution
-    - **Source Location S3 URL**
-      - This is the URL to the S3 bucket where you uploaded the source files
-    - **Source Location Bucket ARN**
-      - This is the ARN for the bucket where you uploaded the source files
-    - **Source Location Bucket Name**
-      - This is the name of the bucket where you uploaded the source files

 The deployment will take between 60-90 mins to complete.